TL;DR

 Example:

-If a chemical storage facility leaks toxic gas and nearby residents suffer respiratory injuries, the operator may be liable, even if all safety protocols were followed.
+If a chemical storage facility leaks toxic gas and nearby residents suffer respiratory injuries, the operator may be held liable even if all safety protocols were followed.

 Defective Products (Most Common Strict Liability Cases)

-Product liability is the most frequent application of strict liability tort law.
+Product liability remains one of the most common applications of strict liability in tort law.

 Design Defect

-Example: A car model with a fuel tank placement that increases fire risk during collisions.
+Example: A vehicle model with a fuel tank placement that increases the risk of fire during collisions.

 Manufacturing Defect